 We were all in one piece the next morning.
 First we enjoyed breakfast under the palapa with lots of great coffee, then took a long walk along the beach, and finally cooled off in the pool.
 We then showered and headed to the bus depot.
 We had a quick local lunch and then boarded the bus that took us back to Mexico City.
 We arrived around 7PM, early enough to catch an uncrowded metro back to our apartment.
-We went to my favorite taco place, El Kaliman.
-While we watched soccer we ate taco pastor, my favorite!
+We went to my favorite taco place, El Kaliman, where we enjoyed tacos while watching soccer.

 The restaurant next door served up a great brunch at a good price, in terrific surroundings with super service.